AJnsm/Stator/README.md

 ## Introduction
 The Stator pipeline takes in single cell RNA-seq count matrices, and estimates gene-gene interactions at up to seventh order.
 The 3-, 4-, and 5-point interactions among Markov-connected genes are used to find characteristic, multi-type states present in the cell population.

 The pipeline can be run directly from the command line.
 It pulls all code from Github, and the required containers from Dockerhub.
-It can run on your local machine (though I have not tested this thoroughly), or on a cluster with the Sun Grid Engine scheduling system (like Eddie).
+It can run on your local machine (though this is not tested thoroughly or recommended), or on a Sun Grid Engine (SGE) compatible platform, like the Edinburgh University compute cluster Eddie.

-Subsequent analysis can be done with our bespoke R Shiny app, available from https://shiny.igc.ed.ac.uk/MFIs/
+Subsequent analysis can be done with our bespoke Stator Shiny app, available from https://shiny.igc.ed.ac.uk/MFIs/

 ## Docs
 Documentation on installation and usage are available [here](/docs)

 ## To do
-- [ ] Remove unnecessary dendrogram outputs and bootstrapping
+- [ ] remove unnecessary dendrogram outputs and bootstrapping
 - [ ] remove boundval from output
 - [ ] output order 1 interactions in same format as the rest.
-- [ ] remove references to eddie and change to generic "SGE"
+- [ ] remove references to Eddie and change to generic "SGE"
 - [ ] remove unnecessary configs
 - [ ] make sure running locally is working, has a good profile, and is explained
 - [ ] add and check conda environment yamls
 - [X] add option to just calculate log-odds ratios
-- [ ] create better documentation
+- [ ] improve documentation and tutorial
 - [ ] show a full run on some example data.
-- [ ] create better tests
+- [ ] Create more unit tests for state inference